willianantunes/willianantunes.com/content/pages/labs.md

     title: Django Multiple Schemas
     projectLink: https://github.com/willianantunes/django-multiple-schemas
-    description: Here you'll find a simple project that shows how to use schema with Django and why you should use.
+    description: Here you'll find a simple project that shows how to use schema with Django and why you should use it.
 It has a script that creates all the scenarios the project needs in PostgreSQL.
 It even has tests to guarantee that it's created as expected.
   - date: 2021-04-27T21:38:26.635Z